-Have a 9" pie plate ready, and a place in your fridge ready for where the assembled pie will chill.
+Have a 9-inch pie plate ready, and a place in your fridge ready for where the assembled pie will chill.

-Place the bowl and whisk attachment from your stand mixer into the freezer for 30 minutes to chill.
+Place the bowl and whisk attachment from your stand mixer into the freezer to chill.

 Grind the gingersnap cookies into fine crumbs using a food processor or mini chopper.
 (You can also use the bottom of a heavy glass or mug to crush them by hand.)
 Stir the melted butter into the crumbs and mix until the crumbs are thoroughly moistened.
 Remove 1 tablespoon of the crumbs, and seal them in a small covered dish.
 Keep these in the fridge until it's time to serve the pie.